Recap: Doctor Who S30 E13 "Journey's End"

 - Significant Anagram: "Osterhagen", as in the Osterhagen Key, is an anagram of "Earth's Gone".

-- Some Kind of Force Field: Trapping our heroes.
+- Some Kind of Force Field: Trapping our heroes is containment zone that looks like a spotlight.

 - Stunned Silence: The reaction of Donna, Rose and Captain Jack when the Doctor regenerates into... himself.